hammackj/risu/README.markdown

 3. finding_statistics.rb - this is a pdf summary of the assessment
 4. assets.rb - this is a summary of all the hosts found during the scan
 5. pci_compliance.rb - this generates of list of hosts that pass or failed pci/dss auditing
+6. exec_summary.rb - A sample executive summary report
+7. executive_summary.rb - A more detailed sample executive summary report
+8. findings_summary.rb - A summary of all the findings report
+9. ms_update_summary.rb - a summary of all the windows update enable hosts
+10. ms_patch_summary.rb - a summary of all the missing windows patches
+11. cover_sheet.rb - a example coversheet report

 The templates are located in the nessusdb/templates folder, where ever the gem was installed.
 On a typical Mac OSX install the path is: